prestodb/presto/CONTRIBUTING.md

 - Make sure you follow the [review and commit guidelines](https://github.com/prestodb/presto/wiki/Review-and-Commit-guidelines), in particular:

-    - Ensure that each commit is correct independently (i.e., each commit should compile and pass tests).
+    - Ensure that each commit is correct independently.
+Each commit should compile and pass tests.
-      When possible, the size of the commit should be reduced for ease of review, while still ensuring that it is independently correct.
+    - When possible, reduce the size of the commit for ease of review.
+    - Squash all merge commits before the PR is rebased and merged.
     - Make sure commit messages [follow these guidelines](https://chris.beams.io/posts/git-commit/).
 In particular (from the guidelines):

         * Separate subject from body with a blank line